 Rate of Change

-Rate of change is used to calculate how fast a sensor value is changing.
-This is useful in order to indicate a flood or a landslide or any sudden movement that is otherwise hart to detect.
+The rate of change is used to calculate how fast a sensor value changes.
+This is useful to indicate a flood or a landslide or any sudden movement that is otherwise hard to detect.
 RoC for a sensor value may be plotted just like the sensor value itself.